hallorant/bigmit/coco2usb/README.md

   [22AWG silicone wire](https://www.amazon.com/gp/product/B01LH1FR6M)
 * I suggest a [barrel jack](https://www.amazon.com/dp/B091PS6XQ4) because you can buy [commercial USB power cables](https://www.amazon.com/dp/B01MZ0FWSK).
-* A DC step-up boost converter at +/-9V.
+* A DC step-up boost converter at ±9V.
 I used [this one](https://www.ebay.com/itm/124193492824?var=425041936660).
 Ensure ground in is the same as ground out.

 You can use all the pictures below to create one.
 The yellow wire is +9V and the blue wire is -9V in my kits.
 The black wires are GND and the red wires are +5V.

+Be sure that you tin all the wire tips you are going to attach to the motherboard.

 You need a good soldering iron and a multimeter.
 Before putting your cable in a CoCo, ensure you plug it in and test voltages.
 Connect the two red cables (with